flsnnst/LPWSUpdater/README.md

 # LPWSUpdater
-You can update your phyton scripts easily.
+You can update your python scripts easily.